-In this paper, we have established the topological problem of the cyclical element of Condorcet's Paradox (as Chichilnisky puts it~\cite[p.165]{chichilnisky-space-of-preferences}) as the non-orientability of a canonical topological model of ordinal preferences and preference cycles.
-To establish this result, we developed a framework for topological modelling strict orders and preference cycles that generalises Baryshnikov's approach~\cite{baryshnikov,baryshnikov-2}.
+In this paper, we have established the topological problem of the cyclical element of Condorcet's Paradox---as Chichilnisky puts it~\cite{chichilnisky-space-of-preferences} (p.
+165)---as the non-orientability of a topological model of ordinal preferences and preference cycles.
+To establish this result, we developed a framework for topological modelling of strict orders and preference cycles that generalises Baryshnikov's approach~\cite{baryshnikov,baryshnikov-2}.
 Within this framework, the topological properties of the corresponding surface depended on assumptions regarding preference cycles.
-In particular, when preference cycles were \term{contradictory} due to an imposed transitivity assumption (as is the case in Condorcet’s Paradox), the resulting surfaces were shown to be non-orientable.
-In contrast, when preference cycles were \term{valid} (as is the case in intransitive games such as rock–paper–scissors), the resulting surfaces were shown to be orientable.
+In particular, when preference cycles were \term{contradictory} due to the assumption that preferences are transitive (as is the case in Condorcet’s Paradox), the resulting topological models were shown to be non-orientable.
+In contrast, when preference cycles were \term{valid} (as is the case in intransitive games such as rock–paper–scissors), the resulting topological models were shown to be orientable.